zhongqin0820/zhongqin0820.github.io/source/_posts/daily/review-anne-lister.md

 > Ann Walker proved just as brave as Anne Lister by moving in with her and sitting in the front pew with her at church.
 Despite anonymous marriage announcements ridiculing Captain Tom Lister and Ann Walker, the two women laid the foundation stone for the Northgate Hotel together, clearly a couple – an emancipatory milestone in the history of women loving women.
 > **Steidele Angela** --- <cite>[Gentleman Jack: A biography of Anne Lister, Regency Landowner, Seducer and Secret Diarist](https://www.goodreads.com/book/show/40054063-gentleman-jack)</cite>

-Although “Ann Walker’s parental home no longer exists; its grounds have been converted to a golf course.” and “Only the old estate wall remains from the days when Anne Lister was such a frequent visitor.”, from the map below, you can easily tell in geography that they are just at a distance of 3km.
+Although “Ann Walker’s parental home no longer exists; its grounds have been converted to a golf course.” and “Only the old estate wall remains from the days when Anne Lister was such a frequent visitor.”, from the map below, you can easily tell in geography that they are just at a short distance of 3km.

 <div style="width: 300px; margin: auto">
 [![Shibden Hall and Lightcliffe made by google map](https://raw.githubusercontent.com/zhongqin0820/zhongqin0820.github.io/source-articles/source/images/review/shibden-lightcliff.jpeg)](https://www.google.com/maps/d/embed?mid=1kBAsUzFg86dp8cpL-apd0iXbyn8OGHNZ)
 </div>

-Like I said earlier in this post, it is Ann Walker who compained her been to many places.
+Like I said earlier in this post, it is Ann Walker who companied her been to many places.
 <div style="width: 300px; margin: auto">
 [![Places they have been together made by google map](https://raw.githubusercontent.com/zhongqin0820/zhongqin0820.github.io/source-articles/source/images/review/tour-with-ann.png)](https://www.google.com/maps/d/embed?mid=1kBAsUzFg86dp8cpL-apd0iXbyn8OGHNZ)
 </div>